Using Magnets For Model Making & Engineering

-This particular customer was in the midst of constructing a small-scale stream locomotive when he approached us and enquired about purchasing magnets that would allow him to hold a vital piece of his model in place while he spot-drilled the component in situ.
-As can be seen in the below image, four 8mm x 8mm cylindrical neodymium (N42) magnets were used to hold a thin steel plate to the locomotive coupling rods and the coupling rods to the locomotive chassis while two holes were drilled in opposite corners.
+This customer was in the midst of constructing a small-scale steam locomotive when they approached us to find out a solution to help hold a vital piece of their model whilst they drilled the component in its original place.
+For our US customers we would recommend using four of our 0.31″ diameter x 0.2″ thick N42 Neodymium Magnets to hold a thin steel plate to the coupling rods and the coupling rods to the locomotive chassis.

-You will also notice that the magnets in the photo appear damaged or distorted, this is not actually the case and is in fact a trick of the camera.
-Rather, the magnets are covered in all of the fragments of metal dispersed during the drilling process, minimising mess and ensuring that unwanted debris doesn’t cause damage to other parts of the model.
-This is one of the wide variety of uses of magnets in manufacturing or construction applications.
-Read our ‘using magnets for metal lathing’ application to see how one customer used magnets on his workshop lathe for this very purpose.
+In the images above the magnets may appear damaged.
+However, this is not the case!
+What is happening is in fact a trick of the camera.
+Rather, the magnets have been covered in the fragments of the metal that has been dispersed during the drilling process.
+Therefore, minimizing mess and ensuring any unwanted debris does not cause excessive damage to other parts of the model.
+This is one of that many amazing uses of magnets in model and manufacturing applications!

-As you can see from the following photos, the model locomotive is really beginning to take shape and by using magnets as a construction aid the customer has saved himself plenty of time while ensuring that the coupling rod is fitted perfectly.
+As you can see from the photos above, the model locomotive is really taking shape and by using our magnets as a construction aid the customer has saved themselves plenty of time while ensuring that the coupling rod is fitted perfectly.